Phu Bai Combat Base: 1968

 On 30/31 January 1968, the base was hit by Vietcong mortar and rocket fire as part of the Tet Offensive.
 The base was used to support U.S. and ARVN forces fighting in the Battle of Huế.
 The first relief force was dispatched from Phu Bai to the MACV Compound in Huế City.

+During the Tet Offensive of 1968 the intelligence produced at the 8th RRFS provided valuable insight into enemy activities and intentions.
+Information gathered by the station supported both United States and Army of the Republic of Vietnam forces during one of the most significant campaigns of the war.
+The contributions of the 8th RRFS established the facility as a critical component of the American intelligence effort in Vietnam.

 On 15 February 1968, General Creighton Abrams established MACV forward at Phu Bai to assume direct control of US forces in northern I Corps, which were then engaged in the Battle of Huế, the Battle of Khe Sanh, and the Tet Counteroffensive.

 On 10 March 1968, MACV Forward, having served its purpose, was converted to a Corps headquarters and designated Provisional Corps, Vietnam, under the command of Lieutenant General William B. Rosson.
 Rosson exercised operational control over the 3rd Marine Division (Reinforced), the 1st Cavalry Division, the 101st Airborne Division (Reinforced) and assigned Corps troops.
 The new Corps also co-operated closely with the ARVN 1st Division in the area.
 Provisional Corps, Vietnam, was designated XXIV Corps on 12 August 1968.

 The 45th Engineer Group moved north to the Phu Bai area in February 1968, where it assumed general construction support missions for the I Corps Tactical Zone.
 The group then remained in the Da Nang area until departing Vietnam.